hypercube-software/flux-pattern-with-rxjs/README.md

 observable.pipe(filter(event=>...select what you want...)).subscribe(subscriberCallBack)
 ```

-In the class `GlobalStore` we used this technique in the method `subscribe`.
+In the ES6 class `GlobalStore` we use this technique in the method `subscribe`.

 - `MyAppStore.subscribe("a.b.c",callback)`: react only on this specific node
 - `MyAppStore.subscribe("a.*",callback)`: react to any change on node 'a' and below